Egida/Pitraix/README.md

 - Compile lyst for platform you want
 - Compile OPER (do NOT `go run OPER.go`! instead compile it THEN run the executable
 - After running OPER for first time, it should automagically generate and embed RSA keys and TOR addresses into lyst executable
+- OPER will automagically set up TOR.
+Make sure you don't already have a hidden service running on your device.

 # Help